What is a POS System? How does it Work?

 What is the POS system?

 A POS or a point of sale system is the place where your customer makes a payment for products or services at your store.
 Acting as a central component, the POS system is where everything like customer management, inventory management, sales, etc merges together.

 Every POS system comprises software and hardware components.
 It’s important to understand what POS software and hardware components are and what each has to offer.

 The software component of the modern POS system is divided into 2 categories, frontend, and backend.
 The processing of transactions is done via a front-end interface which is a monitor or touch screen or tablet screen.

 The backend, however, can be accessed separately through the browser or a specially provided application window by the POS manufacturer.
 The back office or backend takes care of analytics and management functions.

 Regardless of your type of POS software, those two will be connected and synced.

 There are 2 ways with which data can be stored.

 Though on-site POS software has been the norm for computerized POS systems, it is now more common to use cloud-based POS systems.

-Many of the merchants are preferring cloud-based POS as the cost is comparatively less and it comes with many advanced features, options, and integrations with other software.
+Many the merchants are preferring cloud-based POS as the cost is comparatively less and it comes with many advanced features, options, and integrations with other software.